 Multitasking is an important skill to have as a babysitter.
 The more kids they'll be watching, the more important it is.

-They need an effective way to prioritize for those times where one kid is throwing a tantrum, the other is trying to shove markers in your dog's ear, and the phone is ringing... all at the same time.
+They need an effective way to prioritize for those times where one child is throwing a tantrum, the other is trying to shove markers in your dog's ear, and the phone is ringing... all at the same time.

-If your babysitter has trouble coming up with answers to this question, they might be the type that will just sit on the couch and watch TV with your kid for 3 hours, every single time.
+If your babysitter has trouble coming up with answers to this question, they might be the type that will just sit on the couch and watch TV with your child for 3 hours, every single time.